Authorization and authenticating users with their CRM

 When implementing OAuth, you will need to login to the target CRM as a developer to retrieve a client ID and client secret.
 Every CRM is different, so please consult the CRM's API documentation to learn how to generate these two values to uniquely identify your application that will be calling the CRM's APIs.

-Once you have obtained these values, you will need to set the following values in your adapter's manifest:
+Once you have obtained these values, you will need to set the following values in your connector's manifest:

 Generating an Auth URL